-To address this situation, the proposed regulation proposed that participants who became entitled under their plan to subsidized early retirement benefits or other benefits between the bankruptcy filing date and the termination date would be continued in pay status or, if they were not already receiving a benefit, would be allowed to go into pay status.
-The amount of such a benefit, however, would be reduced to reflect that the subsidy or other benefit is not guaranteed.
+To address this situation, the regulation proposes that participants who became entitled under their plan to subsidized early retirement benefits or other benefits between the bankruptcy filing date and the termination date will be continued in pay status or, if they are not already receiving a benefit, will be allowed to go into pay status.
+The amount of such a benefit, however, would be reduced to reflect that the subsidy is not guaranteed.